 Bi’s were trained after pecs, and Yates did incline dumbbell curls (70-lb. dumbbells), EZ-bar curls (155 lbs.), and one-arm Nautilus machine curls (120 lbs.), all for 6-8 reps, including forced reps.

 Dorian Yates trained front and side delts before trapezius.
 (As stated above, he worked rear delts on back day.)
 For delts, he did Smith machine presses (340 lbs.), seated dumbbell side laterals (70-lb. dumbbells), and one-arm cable side laterals (70 lbs. per side), all for 8-10 reps.
 He followed that with shrugs with 185-lb. dumbbells for 10-12 reps.
-Note that there’s a photo of him doing barbell shrugs, circa 1994, with 595 lbs.
+Note that in the following photo of doing barbell shrugs, circa 1994, he’s using 595 lbs.